jcu-eresearch/jcu.common/README.rst

 * Consider ``pyramid_whoauth`` -- it seems to do quite a bit of what we already do here.
 Whether it'll play ball for CAS, though, is another question.
-* CAS metadata plugin -- doesn't look like it exists yet

 Fanstatic resources
 -------------------